mauriciocarrazza/Data-Science-Projects/README.md

 # Python-Projects
 Welcome to my repository.
-Here you will find a series of projects about data science using Python and Tableau.
+Here you will find a series of projects about data science using Python, SQL and Tableau.
 Projects can be part of courses, competitions, university work or own initiatives.
 Among the techniques developed are: data importing, cleaning, analysis and visualization; probability, statistics, machine learning and programming.

 ## Analysis on Professional Profiles in Tech